 Water.
-Gross profit for Water increased \$5.4 million, or 13%, to \$47.1 million for the year ended December 31, 2008 from \$41.7 million for the same period of the prior year due primarily to increased sales volume.
-Gross profit percentage remained approximately constant at 63% as lower overall costs of manufacturing and the favorable impact of foreign currency rates on sales denominated in those currencies, inclusive of foreign exchange hedge contract gains and foreign currency denominated expense, were offset by the impact of greater relative sales of lower margin products, consisting primarily of water testing kits manufactured by Invitrogen that we began distributing in September 2007; discrete costs incurred as a result of discontinuing a project to qualify a second source supplier for certain products; and higher relative sales in geographies where products are sold at lower unit prices.
+Gross profit for Water increased due primarily to increased sales volume.
+Gross profit percentage remained approximately constant at 63% as lower overall costs of manufacturing and the favorable impact of foreign currency rates on sales denominated in those currencies, inclusive of foreign exchange hedge contract gains and foreign currency denominated expense, were offset by the impact of greater relative sales of lower margin products, consisting primarily of water testing kits manufactured by Life Technologies Corporation that we began distributing in September 2007; discrete costs incurred as a result of discontinuing a project to qualify a second source supplier for certain products; and higher relative sales in geographies where products are sold at lower unit prices.

 Production Animal Segment.
-Gross profit for PAS increased \$8.3 million, or 18%, to \$55.0 million for the year ended December 31, 2008 from \$46.7 million for the same period of the prior year due to increased sales volume and to an increase in the gross profit percentage to 68% from 62%.
+Gross profit for PAS increased due to increased sales volume and to an increase in the gross profit percentage to 68% from 62%.
 The increase in the gross profit percentage was due primarily to the impact of foreign currency exchange rates on sales denominated in those currencies, inclusive of foreign exchange hedge contract gains and foreign currency denominated expenses and, to a lesser extent, higher relative sales of higher margin livestock diagnostic tests; the impact of revenue recognized in 2008 on shipments prior to January 1, 2008 to a customer for which we recognize revenue on the cash basis of accounting due to uncertain collectibility; and the favorable settlement of a royalty liability.
 The gross profit percentage in 2007 was negatively affected by 1% as a result of purchase accounting for inventory acquired with the Pourquier business.
 These favorable impacts were partly offset by the impact of lower average unit sales prices.

 Other.
-Gross profit for Other operating units increased \$2.7 million, or 21%, to \$15.1 million for the year ended December 31, 2008 from \$12.5 million for the same period of the prior year due primarily to increased sales volume and to an increase in the gross profit percentage to 44% from 41%.
+Gross profit for Other increased due primarily to increased sales volume and to an increase in the gross profit percentage to 44% from 41%.
 The increase in the gross profit percentage was due primarily to the impact of foreign currency exchange rates on sales denominated in those currencies, inclusive of foreign exchange hedge contract gains and foreign currency denominated expenses.
 The gross profit percentage in 2008 also improved due to an initial payment under a royalty-bearing license agreement related to certain intellectual property.
-Under this agreement we received an initial payment and are entitled to receive a total of \$3.3 million in future milestone payments in addition to royalties based on future product sales.
+Under this agreement, we received an initial payment and are entitled to receive a total of \$3.3 million in future milestone payments in addition to royalties based on future product sales.
 Milestone payments will be included in our results of operations upon achievement of each of the milestones.
 These favorable impacts were partly offset by higher relative sales of lower margin products.